guchan-fout/pangle-custom-adapter-guide/iOS/README.md

-# Pangle custom adapter sample
+# Pangle iOS SDK custom adapter sample

 This guide is for you to build Pangle iOS SDK's mediation for your adnetwork.